 - If the baby is asymptomatic, droplet PPE. - The NIPE is not an AGP (including inspection of the palate).
 Full visualisation of the palate should be undertaken as normal, using a tongue depressor if required. - Mother should be advised to wear an apron and a mask when feeding baby, and to practise good hand hygiene.
-Breast feeding is not contraindicated.
+Breast feeding is not contraindicated, even if the mother has been vaccinated against COVID.
 If the mother is coughing, she should be wearing a FRSM. - The management will be the same for a well baby born to an asymptomatic mother whose test result is not known droplet PPE and no need to test the baby. - If the baby becomes symptomatic, manage as per 12 baby who deteriorates while receiving neonatal care.

 13.2.
-Discharge early if the mother is well -
+Discharge early if the mother is well

 • Ensure as many routine procedures as possible are undertaken before discharge, and/or that mechanisms are in place for prompt review in the community.
 Provide good safety-netting advice.
-The baby should be considered potentially infectious for 14 days from birth.
+The baby should be considered potentially infectious for 10 days from birth.

-14. What about older ex-preterm babies with Chronic Lung Disease?
+14 What about older ex-preterm babies with Chronic Lung Disease?

 - While there is no evidence to inform practice, it seems prudent that these babies should be nursed in an incubator, or in an isolation cubicle if possible.
+It may not be practical to nurse a larger baby in an incubator.
 Parents should be encouraged to practise the strictest hand hygiene, to report any possible symptoms of COVID-19 and to self-isolate immediately in the event of any symptoms developing. - Discharge on home oxygen should be facilitated if practical, with good safety-netting advice. - Follow national guidance on administration of palivizumab.

-15. How do we manage provision of expressed breast milk (EBM) in the NNU when mother is SARS-Co-V positive?
+15 How do we manage provision of expressed breast milk (EBM) in the NNU when mother is SARS-Co-V positive?